makerdao/mips/MIP55/MIP55.md

 Outlines the requirements a Special Purpose Fund must meet to be valid for inclusion in the Governance Cycle.

 **MIP55c2: Special Purpose Fund Process**
-Details the governance process for proposals created by recognized Special Purpose Funds.
+Details the governance process for proposals created by Special Purpose Funds.

 **MIP55c3: Adding/Modifying a Special Purpose Fund**
 This subproposal process allows Governance to create or modify an existing Special Purpose Fund through the provided subproposal template.